rabbitmq/rabbitmq-website/site/tutorials/tutorial-five-java.md

 many words in the routing key as you like, up to the limit of 255 bytes.

-Binding key must also be in the same form.
+The binding key must also be in the same form.
 The logic behind the `topic` exchange is similar to a `direct` one - a message sent with a particular routing key will be delivered to all the queues that are bound with a matching binding key.
 However there are two important